 Articles: Surnames N. P. Article title.
 Journal title, Year of publishing, Volume, pp.??-??.

-5.4 Citations and foreign text should be thoroughly checked by the author.
+5.3 Citations and text should be thoroughly checked by the author.

 6.1 Use only SI units.